Most Kiwis Are Underinsured

 Claims history and occupancy

-A history of frequent claims will increase your premium.
-Owner-occupied homes are typically cheaper to insure than rental properties because owner-occupiers tend to maintain the property more attentively.
+Frequent claims push your premium up.
+Owner-occupied homes are typically cheaper to insure than rentals, because owner-occupiers tend to maintain the property better.

 What happens if you need to claim?